Offset mortgages explained

 1. Compare offset mortgages

 Start by finding out what your mortgage options are.
-Speaking to a fee-free mortgage broker is the quickest and easiest way to do this.
+Speaking to a fee-free mortgage broker is the quickest and easiest way to find the right mortgage for you.

 2. Get a Mortgage in Principle

 Your next step is to get a Mortgage in Principle (sometimes called an agreement or decision in principle).
 This is a statement from a lender on how much they would lend you ‘in principle’ based on information you have provided about your income and outgoings.
-Arrange a Mortgage Agreement in Principle today with the fee-free service provided by L&C mortgage brokers
+You can arrange a Mortgage Agreement in Principle today with the fee-free service provided by Mortgage Advice Bureau.

 3. Apply for your mortgage